uoFishbox/obsidian-double-extension-blocker/README.md

-# Obsidian Block double extension Plugin
+# Obsidian Block Double Extension Plugin

 This plugin blocks the creation of Markdown files with filenames containing undesired extensions, such as `.pdf.md`.